PolyCash/polycash/README.md

 PolyCash will automatically install and begin syncing with the network.
 The synchronization step can take hours to complete.

-To start or stop PolyCash, simply open Docker Desktop, navigate to the Containers section and then use the start and stop buttons.
+If PolyCash hasn't started already, open Docker Desktop, navigate to the Containers section and then click the start/play icon on your polycash container.

 ## Install Blockchains & Games
 By default, the Betcoin cryptocurrency is installed when you install PolyCash.
 You can install other PolyCash-protocol cryptocurrencies by pasting their game definitions in via the "Import" link found in the left menu.